-On the way to Nyungwe Forest from Kigali, it is worth it to stop in Butare, a beautiful town on the way to the forest, location of the National University of Rwanda, and home to a fabulous museum rich with images and examples of Rwandan culture and geography.
-Butare also has several good restaurants.
+On the way to Nyungwe Forest from Kigali, it is worth it to stop in Butare, a beautiful town on the way to the forest, location of the University of Rwanda Huye campus, and home to a fabulous museum rich with images and examples of Rwandan culture and geography.
+Butare also has several good restaurants and cafes.

-Once in Nyungwe Forest, tourists can stop at Uwinka, a tourist destination and research site managed by Conservation Project of the Nyungwe Forest (PCFN) along with the Rwandan parks department, located right along the paved road bisecting the forest.
-Activities at Uwinka include hikes on one of the many trails in the well-maintained trail system.
+Once in the national park, tourists can stop at Uwinka, a tourist destination managed by Rwandan Development Board (RDB).
+This is also a research site managed by the Conservation Project of the Nyungwe Forest (PCFN-WCS) along with the Rwandan parks department.
+Uwinka is located right along the paved road bisecting the forest.
+Visitors can schedule popular activities such as chimp tracking, hiking, bird watching, and a thrilling adventure on the park’s new Canopy Walk.
+The center also serves as the trail head for many of the well maintained hiking trails.
 There is a trail to Bigugu Mountain, the highest peak in Nyungwe Forest at nearly 3000m.
 The terrain is rugged and steep, and you will be at relatively high elevation, so be sure to bring water, wear good hiking shoes with support, and bring warm clothing in layers to accommodate temperature changes.

 There is an orchid garden at Uwinka, an outhouse, and picnicking huts.
 Park guides will accompany you on hikes – they are knowledgeable naturalists who can point out plants and animals.
 Birding is spectacular in the forest, so be sure to bring binoculars.
 Tourists may choose to hire a guide to attempt to view semi-habituated black-and-white colobus monkeys or chimpanzees; these often require more strenuous hiking.
-There are lhoesti monkeys and blue monkeys present and often readily observed around Uwinka, requiring less strenuous hiking to view.
+There are L’Hoest monkeys and blue monkeys present and often readily observed around Uwinka, requiring less strenuous hiking to view.
+There is a small restaurant with hot meals available for purchase at the Uwinka center.

 General Travel Information